 Dental crowns are likely the second most common restorative treatments after fillings.
-These restorations allow our team to not only restore the form and function of teeth, but also fortify damaged smiles, preventing further damage and decay.
-We use crowns, a restoration that completely surrounds a tooth, in order to repair a number of oral health issues including:
+These restorations allow our team to not only restore the form and function of teeth but also fortify damaged smiles, preventing further damage and decay.
+We use crowns, a restoration that surrounds a tooth, to repair several oral health issues including:

-Decay or trauma – When damage has effected too much of the tooth for our team to adequately repair it with more conservative options like fillings, we typically need to place a crown.
+Decay or Trauma – When damage has affected too much of the tooth for our team to adequately repair it with more conservative options like fillings, we typically need to place a crown.

 Cosmetic Enhancement – In some cosmetic cases, we recommend placing one or more dental crowns to conceal damaged, misshapen, or flawed teeth.

 Root Canal Therapy – Following a root canal, we may recommend placing a dental crown to protect the treated tooth and restore some of its natural strength.